 - Increase or maintain your inhaled lung volume (amount of air you breathe in on a single breath);

-- Improve your ability to rid your lungs of mucus; and
+- Improve how well you rid your lungs of mucus; and

 - Possibly avoid serious lung infection, especially after surgery or a procedure.